marmelab/react-admin/UPGRADE.md

 ## Removed Reducers

-If your code used `useSelector` to read the react-admin application state, it will likely break.
-React-admin v4 uses Redux much less than v3, and the shape of the Redux state has changed.
+If your code used `useSelector` to read the react-admin application state, it will break.
+React-admin v4 doesn't use Redux anymore.

 React-admin no longer uses Redux for **data fetching**.
 Instead, it uses react-query.
 If you used to read data from the Redux store (which was a bad practice by the way), you'll have to use specialized data provider hooks instead.